-D. Documented verbal warning notices provided for herein shall not remain in effect for more than twelve (12) months from the date of such warning notice and shall thereafter be purged from the employee's personnel file and supervisory/working file.
+Documented verbal warning notices provided for herein shall not remain in effect for more than twelve (12) months from the date of such warning notice and shall thereafter be purged from the employee's personnel file and supervisory/working file.

+7.5 Retention of Discipline

-- E. Records of disciplinary actions involving reductions-in-pay, suspensions, demotions, and/or written reprimands will be removed after three (3) years if: - 1.
-Circumstances do not warrant a longer retention period (i.e., legal reasons); - 2.
+Records of disciplinary actions involving reductions-in-pay, suspensions, demotions, and/or written reprimands will be removed after three (3) years if:

+- 1. Circumstances do not warrant a longer retention period (i.e. legal reasons); - 2.
 There has been no subsequent discipline; and - 3.
+The employee submits a written request for its removal.

+7.6 Employee Files

-The employee submits a written request for its removal. - F. Employees may review their personnel file at a mutually agreeable time upon request to the Human Resources Department.
-An employee may request copies of information in the personnel file and such information shall be provided by the Human Resources Department. - G. An employee normally must give ten (10) working days notice prior to voluntary resignation.
+Employees may review their personnel file at a mutually agreeable time upon request to the Human Resources Department.
+An employee may request copies of information in the personnel file and such information shall be provided by the Human Resources Department.

-6.5 Job Abandonment

-An employee absent from work for three (3) consecutive days who is not on an approved leave forfeits his employments rights, his seniority rights, and may be terminated from employment with WSF.
-Before this occurs, the employee shall be informed via a Loudermill meeting notice and be given an opportunity to attend the meeting.
-A five (5) day notice by registered letter to the employee's payroll address shall be deemed adequate, whether or not the employee signs for the letter.
-It is the employee's responsibility to maintain the correct address in Human Resources.

-ARTICLE 7 NON-DISCRIMINATION
+$\label{eq:non-discrimination} \textbf{Non-Discrimination} \ \textbf{ADD} \ \textbf{Reasonable} \ \textbf{ACCOMMODATION}$

-7.1 Discrimination
+8.1 Discrimination

-A. The Employer and the Union are mutually committed to ending discrimination in any and all forms.
-To this end, the parties agree that they will not engage in any act or practice, or pursue any policy, which results in coercion, discrimination, or harassment because of race, creed, sex, age, color, national origin, marital or veteran's status, military status, status as an honorably discharged veteran, disabled veteran, Vietnam era veteran, genetic information, political affiliation, marital status, sexual orientation, or any real or perceived sensory, mental or physical disability, (unless reasonable accommodation is impossible or would impose an undue hardship).
-This prohibition of discrimination shall apply, but not be limited to: promotions, demotions, transfers, layoffs, disciplinary actions, terminations, rates of pay and forms of compensation, hiring, recruitment, referral for hiring, placement in a hiring pool, job advertising, career development, and selection of training, including apprenticeship.

-- B. The Employer agrees to provide appropriate training and the Union agrees to support and encourage participation in training to positively accept the cultural diversity that exists in the workplace and to understand as well as prevent all forms of discrimination and harassment. - C. The parties to the contract agree that the acts of coercion, discrimination, and harassment are intolerable and shall be subject to appropriate discipline. - 7.2 The Employer agrees to the principle of equal pay for equal work, and agrees that there shall be no discrimination exercised in the bargaining unit in this respect.
+- A. The Employer and the Union are mutually committed to ending discrimination in any and all forms.
+To this end, the parties agree that they will not engage in any act or practice, or pursue any policy, which results in coercion, discrimination, or harassment because of race, creed, sex, age, color, national origin, marital or veteran's status, military status, status as an honorably discharged veteran, disabled veteran, Vietnam era veteran, genetic information, political affiliation, marital status, sexual orientation, gender expression, gender identity, or any real or perceived sensory, mental or physical disability, (unless reasonable accommodation is impossible or would impose an undue hardship).
+This prohibition of discrimination shall apply, but not be limited to: promotions, demotions, transfers, layoffs, disciplinary actions, terminations, rates of pay and forms of compensation, hiring, recruitment, referral for hiring, placement in a hiring pool, job advertising, career development, and selection of training, including apprenticeship. - B. The Employer agrees to provide appropriate training and the Union agrees to support and encourage participation in training to positively accept the cultural diversity that exists in the workplace and to understand as well as prevent all forms of discrimination and harassment. - C. The Parties to the contract agree that the acts of coercion, discrimination, and harassment are intolerable and shall be subject to appropriate discipline. - 8.2 The Employer agrees to the principle of equal pay for equal work, and agrees that there shall be no discrimination exercised in the bargaining unit in this respect.

-7.3 Reasonable Accommodation
+8.3 Reasonable Accommodation

-WSF will at all times comply with the Americans with Disabilities Act and RCW 49.60 et Seq. and Department of Transportation policies regarding reasonable accommodation as those statutes and policies apply to WSF operations.
+WSF will at all times comply with the Americans with Disabilities Act (ADA) and RCW 49.60 et Seq. and Department of Transportation policies regarding reasonable accommodation as those statutes and policies apply to WSF operations.
 In a case where an employee has a disability, as defined by ADA or comparable statutes, WSF shall consider a reasonable accommodation that allows an employee to perform the essential job functions of his classification for which he/she is otherwise qualified.
 WSF will contact the Union representative and discuss a proposed accommodation in cases where there could be a perception that an accommodation violates the union agreement.
-Although the specific medical condition of the employee will not be disclosed to the Union without the employee's written approval, WSF will notify the Union the employee has a medical condition requiring accommodation, and WSF will attempt to work with the Union to obtain union agreement.
+Although the specific medical condition of the employee will not be disclosed to the Union without the employee's written approval, WSF will notify the Union the employee has a medical condition requiring accommodation, and WSF will attempt to work with the Union to obtain Union agreement.

-ARTICLE 8 HOURS OF WORK
+ARTICLE 9 HOURS OF WORK

-8.1 Regular Hours/Work Weeks
+9.1 Regular Hours/Work Weeks